openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 We expect that if a user wants automated remediation for their Control Plane Machines, they will configure a MachineHealthCheck to point to the Control Plane Machines, but we will not configure this for them.

-Notably, if a user does with to use a MachineHealthCheck with the Control Plane Machines, we advise them to configure the MachineHealthCheck just to observe Control Plane Machines and to have the `maxUnhealthy` field set to 1.
+Notably, if a user does wish to use a MachineHealthCheck with the Control Plane Machines, we advise them to configure the MachineHealthCheck just to observe Control Plane Machines and to have the `maxUnhealthy` field set to 1.
 These recommendations will ensure that if more than one Control Plane Machine appears unhealthy at once, that the MachineHealthCheck will take no action on the Machines.
 It is likely that if more than one Control Plane Machine appears